yeswanth244/open-data-pvnet/getting_started.md

 - **Model Resolution**: The spatial and temporal granularity of an NWP model, usually measured in kilometers or degrees.
 - **Initialization**: The process of incorporating current observational data into a model to start a forecast.
 - **Boundary Conditions**: Data input to a weather model defining conditions at the edges of the modeled area.
+- **ERA5**: A global reanalysis dataset produced by ECMWF, providing hourly data on weather, atmospheric conditions, and other variables.
+It is widely used in climate research and weather model training due to its high spatial and temporal resolution.
+- **UFS Replay**: Historical weather data reanalyzed with the Unified Forecast System (UFS), often used to train or test weather forecasting models.
+- **ECMWF IFS (Integrated Forecast System)**: A live numerical weather prediction model from ECMWF, delivering global forecasts for various atmospheric variables.
+- **ARCO-ERA5**: A variant of ERA5 dataset tailored for specific applications, often preprocessed to streamline analysis.
+- **OCF DWD Archive**: Historical weather data from the German Weather Service (DWD), curated by Open Climate Fix for renewable energy and forecasting applications.

 ---